Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 ![Xls Message](https://github.com/Dathalind/dathalind.github.io/blob/main/assets/img/emotet/warningmessageexcelfile.png?raw=true)

-So trying to open the Workbook that was extracted, it has some interesting strings inside that clue is in more to the intentions.
+Trying to open the Workbook that was extracted, it has some interesting strings inside that give clues to the intent of the excel file:

 ```
 1FAvwC5rXJ1TH2KmUpEdtaeRn40DSBix3uhcgLdpos1